Step one: Know what's going on

 There are over 250 student clubs at McGill and many of them are involved in global health.
 See a partial list and be sure to look for them at Activities Night in September.
 Depending on your program, your student association may have a global health committee as well.
 Fun fact: student groups can apply for funding from the GHP office!
 Finally, you can be on the lookout for our volunteer calls throughout the year.

 Step three: Add global health to your curriculum

-If your goal is to make global health part of your degree or part of your electives, you can look beyond the here.course to over 50 global health-related credit courses offered.
-You can find a list
+If your goal is to make global health part of your degree or part of your electives, you can look beyond the list of McGill global health-related credit courses.course to over 50 global health-related credit courses offered.
+You can explore our

 Although McGill doesn't currently offer a degree program specifically in global health, if you are in the process of choosing a major or a program of study, it is possible to study global health at McGill.
 Some programs will offer a global health concentration while others can be a segway to learning global health from a new angle.
-See programs of interest here.
+See our directory of relevant degree programs.

-Also, if you are considering doing thesis work for your graduate studies, you can identify Faculty members whose research is on the global health topic of your choice and look into the department(s) they are affiliated with.
+Also, if you are considering doing thesis work for your graduate studies, you can identify Faculty members or research groups whose research is on the global health topic of your choice and look into the department(s) they are affiliated with.